Aamin09/WebMobiTask1LoginRegister/README.md

 ##❗️NOTE:
 These commands will only create the schema (tables and relationships) in your database.
 They do not insert any sample data.
 If you need both schema and sample data, refer to Option 1 above.

+NuGet Package Restore
+After cloning the repository:

+Open the solution in Visual Studio.

+Required NuGet packages will restore automatically.

+If not, manually restore them by:

+Right-clicking the solution → Restore NuGet Packages

+Or run the command:

+nginx
+Copy
+Edit
+dotnet restore
 ```json